Shopify/hydrogen-v1/docs/framework/internationalization.md

 Hydrogen includes the following components and hooks for localization:

-- **[`LocalizationProvider`](https://shopify.dev/api/hydrogen/components/localization/localizationprovider)**: A component that provides localization data in a context that can be used both within server and client components by the [`useLocalization`](https://shopify.dev/api/hydrogen/hooks/localization/uselocalization) hook.
+- **[`ShopifyProvider` component](https://shopify.dev/api/hydrogen/components/global/shopifyprovider)**: A component that provides localization data in a context that can be used both within server and client components by the [`useLocalization`](https://shopify.dev/api/hydrogen/hooks/localization/uselocalization) hook.

 - **[`useLocalization`](https://shopify.dev/api/hydrogen/hooks/localization/uselocalization)**: A hook that returns the locale, country, and language of the current page.

 > Note:
-> Any descendents of `LocalizationProvider` can use the `useLocalization` hook.
+> Any descendents of `ShopifyProvider` can use the `useLocalization` hook.
 The `isoCode` of the `country` can be used in the Storefront API's [`@inContext` directive](https://shopify.dev/api/examples/international-pricing) as the `country` value.

 ### Default configuration

 You can configure your Hydrogen storefront's default language and country by setting the `defaultLanguageCode` and `defaultCountryCode` properties in the [Hydrogen configuration file](https://shopify.dev/custom-storefronts/hydrogen/framework/hydrogen-config).

-`LocalizationProvider` uses these default values, unless it's passed an override from the `languageCode` or `countryCode` props.
+`ShopifyProvider` uses these default values, unless it's passed an override from the `languageCode` or `countryCode` props.

 In the following example, the default language is set to English and the default country is set to the United States: